Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

 2025–2026 Update: TNC operations at airports continue to evolve.
 At Newark Liberty (EWR), the FAA extended scheduled operations limits through October 2026 and increased hourly operations from 68 to 72, affecting ground transportation volumes.
-April 15, 2025 was date for first reduction (Calgary), with U.S. rollout to follow in subsequent months (announcement April 2025) creating a shift measured by Calgary's April 15, 2025 reduction announcement and U.S. follow-on plans with traditional rental car operations.
-AiAdd: "per ACI World Annual Traffic Report (2025 publication) (ACI World), with ground transportation fees (including TNC trip fees, parking, and rental car concessions) accounting for 20–35% of non-aeronautical revenue, per airport financial reports.
+Ground transportation fees (including TNC trip fees, parking, and rental car concessions) account for 20–35% of non-aeronautical revenue at 28 of 31 large-hub U.S. airports (FAA CY 2024 data).

 Scope & Methodology: This article is based on publicly available sources including official statements, audited financial reports, EMMA filings, rating agency reports, and government records.
 The research is not exhaustive — readers can conduct their own independent research and consult qualified professionals before relying on any information presented here.